I2C

 inline bool write_read(const uint8_t dev_addr, const uint8_t *write_data, const size_t write_size, uint8_t *read_data, size_t read_size)

-Write to and read data from I2C device
+Write to and then read from an addressed I2C device.

 inline bool write_read_vector(const uint8_t dev_addr, const std::vector<uint8_t> &write_data, std::vector<uint8_t> &read_data)

-Write data to and read data from I2C device
+Write to and then read from an addressed I2C device.

 inline bool read_at_register(const uint8_t dev_addr, const uint8_t reg_addr, uint8_t *data, size_t data_len)